-Improving the market organisation and strengthening the orientation on quality, innovation, transfer of the latest findings into practice, sharing solutions to operational problems, and cooperation in innovative projects mostly at local and regional levels: UP 3, operation 4.2.1 Processing and marketing of agricultural products (increasing the effectiveness of production and the competitiveness of small and medium-sized enterprises).
+Improving the organisation of the market and strengthening the orientation on quality, innovation, transfer of the latest findings into practice, sharing solutions to operational problems, and cooperation in innovative projects mostly at local and regional levels: UP 3, operation 4.2.1 Processing and marketing of agricultural products (increasing the effectiveness of production and the competitiveness of small and medium-sized enterprises).

 Stimulating active entrepreneurship of young farmers in agricultural businesses using investment support for the implementation of their business plan: UP 2, operation 6.1.1 Supporting young farmers.
-Increasing competitiveness of forestry businesses by supporting the improvement of infrastructure